czhc/aws-security-workshop/00-Prerequisites-Lab/README.md

 ![images/](images/statuscheck.png)

+ **:heavy_exclamation_mark: DO NOT move past this point until you see CREATE_COMPLETE as the status for your CloudFormation stack**

-10) When you see the operations has completed successfully move to the [first lab (CloudTrail)](../01-CloudTrail-Lab/README.md)
+10) When you see that the operation has been completed successfully move to the [first lab (CloudTrail)](../01-CloudTrail-Lab/README.md)